Note: You'll pay

 your every demand on tourism including the problem of

-money transference to Iran
+money transfer to Iran

 and getting an Iranian debit card.